polashmahmud/covid-vaccine-registration-system/README.md

 - **Indexing:** Using **TNTSearch** for optimized search functionality.
 The search is fast and efficient.
 The search index is updated whenever a new user is registered or scheduled.
-- **Caching:** If i have more time, I would implement caching to centralize the caching logic and reduce the number of database queries.
+- **Caching:** Given more time, I would implement caching to centralize the caching logic and reduce the number of database queries.
 - **Queuing:** Using Laravel queues for sending email notifications.
 This ensures that the application remains responsive and the user does not have to wait for the email to be sent.
+- **Atomic Locks:** Using atomic locks to prevent race conditions when scheduling users for vaccination.
+This ensures that only one user can be scheduled at a time.

 ## Future Enhancements